 - 3 cloves garlic, crushed

-- 4 milled linseed mixed with 6 tbsp water
+- 4 tablespoon milled linseed/flaxseed mixed with 6 tablespoon water

 - 1 carrot grated